Utah Wilderness

 Frequently Asked Questions

-We will hike every day with around a couple of miles per day, and at most 8 miles in a single day.
-Some of the terrain will be challenging going uphill, downhill or scrambling through canyons using hands and feet.
+• We will hike some days 2-3 miles, some of the terrain will be challenging going uphill, downhill or scrambling through canyons using hands and feet.
 Good balance is a must for this workshop.
+A moderate level of fitness is all that is required, we want you to enjoy the experience not hate us!

-Each participant will have their own tent to themselves.
-We will teach people how to set up their own tents, and participants will be responsible for setting up, taking down and packing up their own gear everyday.
+• Each participant will have their own tent to themselves.
+We will teach people how to set up their own tents if you don’t know how, and participants will be responsible for setting up, taking down and packing up their own gear everyday.

 Have a question about that I haven’t covered, send me a message using the form below.